eco/ecox-lockup/README.md

 ### ECOxCliffLockup
  - inherits `ECOxChunkedLockup`

 The single cliff variant of lockup contract.
 This contract is designed to be initialized containing no tokens at time of creation and with a single chunk release of all funds at the cliff date.
-The contract can (and should) receive tokens throughout and can even keep recieving tokens after the cliff date.
+The contract can (and should) receive tokens throughout and can even keep receiving tokens after the cliff date.

 #### vestedOn
 Arguments: